-Tax laws are complex and subject to different interpretations by taxpayers and governmental taxing authorities.
+Tax laws and regulations are complex and subject to different interpretations by taxpayers and governmental taxing authorities.
 We review our tax positions quarterly and adjust the balances as new information becomes available.
 Significant judgment is required in determining our tax expense and evaluating our tax positions, including evaluating uncertainties.
-Our estimate of the potential outcome of any uncertain tax issue is subject to management's assessment of relevant facts and circumstances existing at the balance sheet date. taking into consideration existing laws, regulations and practices of any governmental authorities exercising jurisdiction over our operations.
-For example, the European Commission has conducted investigations in multiple countries focusing on whether local country tax rulings or tax legislation provides preferential tax treatment that violates European Union state aid rules and concluded that certain countries, including the Netherlands, Luxembourg, Belgium, Ireland, and the United Kingdom, have provided illegal state aid in certain cases.
-We continue to monitor state aid developments since they involve jurisdictions in which we have significant operations, and consider these matters in determining our uncertain tax positions.
+Our estimate of the potential outcome of any uncertain tax issue is subject to our assessment of relevant facts and circumstances existing at the balance sheet date, taking into consideration existing laws, regulations and practices of the governmental authorities exercising jurisdiction over our operations.
+We recognize and measure our uncertain tax positions following the more-likely-than-not threshold for recognition and measurement for tax positions we take or expect to take on a tax return.
+For example, we continue to monitor developments regarding the European Commission state aid investigations, for jurisdictions in which we have significant operations, such as the Netherlands and Luxembourg.